After you have scheduled your appointment with us:

 - Arrive between 7-8:30am.
 If you arrive after 8:45am there will be an additional fee and/or we may not be able to admit your pet.
 We do not admit any patients after 9:15am.

-- Bring dogs on a leash.
+- Bring dogs on a leash and with a collar on, even if they wear a harness.
 For their comfort, take them out to relieve themselves before coming in.

 - Cats should be in a carrier.
 If you have more than one cat, each cat should be in its own carrier.